- Human Resources

 A non-exempt position does not pass specific tests or the employer chooses to pay hourly.
 Non-exempt employees must be paid overtime.
 Unless notified by management in writing, all employees are non-exempt.

 This primarily covers what bad behavior looks like and how to remedy the behavior.
+This typically includes:

 The paid time off section will include how paid time off is accrued; if it is by pay period, monthly, or a lump sum.

 Health and safety rules is a very important section and should include the following: